Toilet frozen

 Frequently Asked Questions

-How can I prevent my toilet from freezing?
+How do I prevent my toilet from freezing?

 What if my toilet is still frozen after trying to thaw it?

-If your toilet remains frozen after trying to thaw it yourself, it's best to call a professional plumber.
-They have the tools and expertise to safely and effectively thaw a frozen toilet and prevent further damage.
+If the toilet is still frozen after trying to thaw it yourself, it's best to call a professional plumber who can safely and effectively thaw the pipes and make any necessary repairs.

 Connect with certified professionals in your area